-Introduces students to central concepts and methods used by sociologists to study society.
+This unit introduces students to central concepts and methods used by sociologists to study society.
 Like HGA101, this unit develops an understanding of sociology by examining the major social institutions and processes, and sociological modes of inquiry.
-The unit explores central sociological concepts and ideas with a focus on: power, deviance, ideology, social relations and globalisation.
+The unit explores central sociological concepts and ideas with a focus on: inequality, difference, social and cultural institutions, crime and deviance.
 The unit provides students with (1) an understanding of sociological concepts, models and methods; and (2) an ability to apply these to processes in modern societies with special reference to Australia.
 This is a core unit in the Sociology major and introduces sociology.
 The focus of this unit is to develop your higher-level thinking by helping you to acquire the tools you need to develop a sociological imagination (including how reality is socially constructed) and the ability to develop a theoretical lens for seeing the world around you skills which lie at the heart of the Sociology major.
 This unit consolidates and develops your understanding of the central concepts and methods used by sociologists to study society.
 This unit also provides you with the initial skills and knowledges required for higher level studies in Sociology.

 |Unit name||Sociology: Experiencing Social Life|

 School of Social Sciences

 |Delivered By||University of Tasmania|